stijn-dejongh/lovecraft_public_domain/manuscript/polaris.md

 I saw light and motion in the houses and the streets.
 Forms strangely robed, but at once noble and familiar, walked abroad, and under the horned waning moon men talked wisdom in a tongue which I understood, though it was unlike any language I had ever known.
 And when the red Aldebaran had crawled more than half way around the horizon, there were again darkness and silence.

 When I awaked, I was not as I had been.
 Upon my memory was graven the vision of the city, and within my soul had arisen another and vaguer recollection, of whose nature I was not then certain.
 Thereafter, on the cloudy nights when I could sleep, I saw the city often; sometimes under that horned waning moon, and sometimes under the hot yellow rays of a sun which did not set, but which wheeled low around the horizon.
 And on the clear nights the Pole Star leered as never before.

 Gradually I came to wonder what might be my place in that city on the strange plateau betwixt strange peaks.
 At first content to view the scene as an all-observant uncorporeal presence, I now desired to define my relation to it, and to speak my mind amongst the grave men who conversed each day in the public squares.
-I said to myself, "This is no dream, for by what means can I prove the greater reality of that other life in the house of stone and brick south of the sinister swamp and the cemetery on the low hillock, where the Pole Star peers into my north window each night? "
+I said to myself, _"This is no dream, for by what means can I prove the greater reality of that other life in the house of stone and brick south of the sinister swamp and the cemetery on the low hillock, where the Pole Star peers into my north window each night?"_

 One night as I listened to the discourse in the large square containing many statues, I felt a change; and perceived that I had at last a bodily form.
 Nor was I a stranger in the streets of Olathoë, which lies on the plateau of Sarkis, betwixt the peaks Noton and Kadiphonek.
 It was my friend Alos who spoke, and his speech was one that pleased my soul,